 What is T4 syndrome?

-T4 syndrome is characterized by upper back discomfort and diffuse pain in the arms.
-The exact cause of T4 syndrome is unclear but it is hypothesized that constant extreme postures can lead to blood loss in multiple tissues contributing to symptoms.
-Another possible cause for T4 syndrome is that the facet joints in the thoracic spine become damage, either from poor posture or trauma, and that causes inflammation to the nerve root at that level.
-This could lead to symptoms of T4 syndrome.
-T4 syndrome is more often found in women than men.
-The reason for this sex discrepancy is unknown.
+Another possible cause for T4 syndrome is that the facet joints in the thoracic spine become damage, either from poor posture or trauma.
+This causes inflammation to the nerve root at that level, leading to symptoms of T4 syndrome.

 What are the symptoms of T4 syndrome?